 “Yes, Master,” Edric repeated as he shuffled toward his Master’s cauldron, careful not to let his long robe get caught under his feet lest he trip over something in the near dark of the magicist’s chambers.
 Bartrum had his back turned to the boy as he stood over the ominously bubbling liquid, gently stirring it with his staff.
 Edric held the vial out so that his Master would see it.
 “I have it here, Master.”

 Bartrum snatched the vial from Edric’s hand with a spryness that belied his advanced age, then squinted as he peered at the words scratched unto the label.
 “Ah, yes, Nimblebetty Root powder.
 Perfect.”
-He set his staff against the side of the cauldron’s lip, then pulled the stopper from the small glass container and sniffed its contents.
+He set his staff against the side of the cauldron’s lip, pulled the stopper from the small glass container, and sniffed its contents.
 “Yes, yes.
 This will do nicely.”

 Edric bowed his head in deference, and took a careful step back.
-The spell chamber, lit until then only by a trio of torches and the flames beneath the cauldron, grew in brightness until it seemed ablaze itself, washed in the scarlet brilliance cast from the potion.
+The spell chamber, lit until then only by a trio of torches and the flames beneath the cauldron, grew in brightness until it seemed ablaze itself, awash in the scarlet brilliance cast from the potion.
 Then, suddenly, the bubbling stopped.
-Edric held his breath, a lone bead of sweat running down from his brow across his cheek.
+Edric held his breath, a lone bead of sweat running from his brow across his cheek.

 “He comes,” Bartrum whispered.